SESYNC-ci/text-mining-CACI-lesson/docs/_slides/data.md

   - Algorithmic approach to coding extensive document collections.
   - e.g. latent Dirichlet allocation (LDA)

-These are different ways of performing "feature engineering", which requires both domain knowledge and programing skill to link concepts with variables and create structured data from different information sources.
+These are different ways of performing "feature engineering", which requires both domain knowledge and programing skill.
+The feature engineer faces the dual challenges of linking concepts to variables and of creating structured data about these variables from a source of raw information.